 Could this be the quickest and easiest craft project ever?
 These pretty rainbow eggs not only make for stunning Easter decor, but are also perfect for an egg hunt!

-Two pieces of good news: These DIY dip-dyed rainbow eggs are so simple to make and you probably have all the ingredients you need in your kitchen cupboard!
-Did we also mention that it’s the perfect afternoon activity to keep the kids entertained over the Easter long weekend – even better if you need some last-minute Easter decorations, because you can make them in a jiffy.
-Use them for your egg hunt and let the little ones exchange them for chocolate eggs, because we all know those won’t survive a minute outdoors in sunny Singapore.
+Two pieces of good news: these DIY dip-dyed rainbow eggs are so simple to make and you probably have all the ingredients you need in your kitchen cupboard.
+Did we also mention it’s the perfect afternoon activity to keep the kids entertained while you’re at home – even better if you need some last-minute Easter decorations, because you can make them in a jiffy.
+Use them for your egg hunt and let the little ones exchange them for chocolate eggs (because we all know those won’t survive a minute outdoors in sunny Singapore).

 1. Use a needle to pierce both ends of the egg.

 2. Twist the pin into one of the holes to widen it slightly.
 Then use a longer needle or a barbecue skewer to stir and break the yolk.

 3. Hold the egg above a bowl (larger hole down) and blow the contents out through the smaller hole.

 4. Rinse the remaining contents out by placing it under running water.

 5. Mix 1 teaspoon of vinegar and 20 drops of food colouring (use more to intensify colour) with 1 cup of water in a bowl.